-We have clinics available to book on Saturday 12 and 19 September and Wednesday 30 September.
+We have a clinic available to book on Thursday 29 October from 2pm.
 Appointments are available to book online or by calling the Surgery.
 We appreciate you not calling in the morning for a flu appointment.

 Due to COVID19 we would appreciate your cooperation to keep you, our other patients and staff safe.